vwillcox/Galactic-Unicorn-MQTT-Scroller/micropython/ReadMe.md

 MQTT Scroller for the Pimoroni Galactic Unicon with Pi Pico W

 An edited version of the Pimoroni Text Scroll to connect to Wifi and subscribe to an MQTT feed.
 This enables messages to be scrolled via any MQTT broker.
+With the ability to play 8-bit music with the message and to change the colour of the backround with the message received.

 ![Screen](https://cdn.shopify.com/s/files/1/0174/1800/products/galactic-unicorn-1_768x768.jpg?v=1666945186)